abhinxvz/task-mng/README.md

 - Concurrently (runs frontend and backend together)

 ## Additional Information

-- All dependencies are kept up to date for security and performance.
-- The project is free of unused or deprecated packages.
 - Some warnings may appear due to third-party dependencies, but these do not affect the core functionality.

 ---